Insync is set to

 Do not Convert Google format files by default.
 Double-clicking synced files on your Base Folders will open your web browser.

-- Docs Conversion will sync the file to Office or OpenDocument format on your machine, but will sync back to Google Drive as Google format (i.e. the file will be .docx or .odt on your machine.
+Docs Conversion will sync the Google file to either Office or OpenDocument format on your machine, but will sync back to Google Drive as Google format (i.e. the file will be .docx or .odt on your machine.
 When you access drive.google.com, the same file will show as .gdoc)

-- This feature requires the original file to be in Google formats (i.e. this feature can't be used to convert an original .docx file to a .gdoc)
+This feature requires the original file to be in Google formats.
+If you have an original .docx or .odt file locally, it will not convert it to the cloud.

 How to set Insync to automatically convert Google Docs